-The Hotel Hershey in Hershey, Pennsylvania is a deliciously sweet hotel!
-And I’m not just saying that because they give you chocolate at check in, or their bath products smell so good you want to eat them.
+The Hotel Hershey is a deliciously sweet hotel!
+I’m not just saying that because they give you chocolate at check in, or their bath products smell so good you want to eat them.
 It’s a getaway that even surprised me.

-Here are some fast facts for the discerning traveler: Basic internet is complimentary, as is valet parking, also, there’s no resort fee.
-Win, win, and win!
+Here are some fast facts for the discerning traveler: Basic internet is complimentary, as is valet parking.
+Also, there’s no resort fee.
+This place is a win!

-Hotel Hershey is the immersed-in-chocolate universe that’s not quite, but almost equivalent to being like the immersed-in-Disney universe when staying onsite at the Walt Disney World Resort in Orlando, Florida.
+Hotel Hershey is the immersed-in-chocolate universe that’s not quite, but almost equivalent to being immersed-in-the-Disney universe when staying onsite at the Walt Disney World Resort in Florida.
 Except you’re in Pennsylvania, which sorry but not sorry is not nearly as exciting.
-But this hotel is!
-Which is why I say it surprised me.
-It’s truly a destination in itself.
+But Hotel Hershey is!
+It’s a destination in and of itself.

-Hotel Hershey offers three pools.
-What surprised me about them is the amount of staff – from servers to lifeguards – they are in no shortage of help, and safety is clearly top priority.
-Unfortunately, the adult pool was off limits this time around, since we traveled with our 6 month old, but it looked extremely inviting.
-It even has a large whirlpool, and despite being right next to the main pool, it’s quiet and they do an amazing job ensuring no younger guests get anywhere near the serene adult-only area.
+There are three pools.
+What surprised me about them the most is the amount of staff – from servers to lifeguards – there’s no shortage of help, and safety is clearly a top priority.
+Unfortunately for us, the adult pool was off limits this time around, since we traveled with our 6 month old, but it looked extremely inviting.
+It even has a large whirlpool, and despite being right next to the main pool, it’s quiet.
+They do an amazing job ensuring no younger guests get anywhere near the serene adult-only area.

-While we were floating around the main pool, I think at one time I noticed no less than seven or eight lifeguards spread throughout.
+While floating around the main pool, I think at one time I noticed no less than seven or eight lifeguards spread throughout.

-The zero-entry main pool is on point – with water features, fountains, waterfalls, slides, etc. It’s everything you want in a pool.
-It’s extremely large in size, but never felt crowded, and even though it was busy when we arrived mid-day we had no problem getting chairs and an umbrella.
+The zero-entry main pool is on point – complete with water features, fountains, waterfalls, slides, etc. It’s everything you want in a pool.
+Extremely large in size, but never crowded, and even though it was busy when we arrived mid-day we had no problem getting chairs and an umbrella.

-The indoor pool is probably one of the nicest I’ve ever seen.
-It’s large, the temperature is good, there’s a whirlpool, and even a small splash pad for kids.
+Then there’s the indoor pool.
+It’s probably one of the nicest I’ve ever seen.
+It’s large, the temperature is perfect, there’s a separate whirlpool, and even a small splash pad for kids.

-Yes, there’s a lifeguard at the indoor pool as well.
-Literally shocked by the amount of staff at this hotel!
+There’s a lifeguard at the indoor pool as well.
+Literally so shocked by the amount of staff at this hotel!

-We had a regular king room in the main building on the third floor.
-It definitely had some great aspects, like a short walk and convenient to everything, but the main building has a few big drawbacks as well.
+A unique room here is a pool room.
+These are rooms that literally walk out or overlook the indoor pool.
+Other cool accommodations include specialty suites and woodside cottages.
+We had a standard king room in the main building on the third floor.
+It definitely had some great aspects, like being a short walk and very convenient to everything.
+However, the main building has a few big drawbacks as well.

-For one, it’s an old building (even though it’s SO WELL maintained you’d have no idea).
-TIP: Be sure to stop and look at the pictures spread throughout the hotel and read up on it’s rich history!
+For one, it’s an old building (even though it’s SO WELL maintained).
+TIP: Be sure to stop and look at the pictures spread throughout the hotel, and read up on it’s rich history!
 Anyway, being an old hotel, it only has one elevator, so I’ll leave you with that wait.
-Also, the rooms are small and the walls are thin, so you hear a lot when trying to sleep at night (which is no fun when trying to get a baby to sleep!).
-Nevertheless, our room was clean, well appointed, and overall stunning.
+Also, the rooms are small and the walls are thin, so you hear a lot when trying to sleep at night (which is not fun when trying to get a baby to sleep)!
+Nevertheless, the rooms are clean, well appointed, and overall just stunning.

 I think it’s so awesome they include two luggage racks!
-Also, I should mention the view!
+Our view wasn’t too shabby either.
 We overlooked Hersheypark.

 The bathroom was definitely a tight squeeze!

-I will say, by 7pm we returned to our room after dinner and a quick indoor pool swim, and turndown service had yet to come, which was a little late for us with a 6 month old.
-We ended up just calling for the things we needed, but it would have been nice to have the full turndown service experience.
+By 7pm we returned to our room after dinner (and a quick indoor pool swim), and turndown service had yet to come.
+It was a little late for us with a 6 month old, so we ended up just calling for the things we needed, but it would have been nice to have had the full turndown service experience.

 The hotel grounds are well maintained and BEAUTIFUL.
-There are fountains, terraces, and many walkways to take a stroll.
+There are fountains, terraces, and manicured walkways.

-The hotel was built to look similar to Milton Hershey’s favorite hotel in the Mediterranean, and I love the European flare!
+The hotel was built to look similar to Milton Hershey’s favorite hotel in the Mediterranean, and I love it’s European flare!

-Aside from the pools, there’s a ton of other things to do.
-I’m only sad I didn’t have the opportunity to visit the spa.
+I’m sad I didn’t have the opportunity to visit the spa during our stay.
 There was a chocolate massage on the menu that I was definitely eyeing.
-Also, there are fun shoppes, hikes, golf, and falconry.
+Other onsite things to do include shopping (just off the lobby), hikes, golf, and falconry.

-Like I said above, your hotel stay includes admission to Hershey Gardens, which has an amazing butterfly exhibit, a children’s garden, amazing views of the hotel on one side and the park on the other, and some of the prettiest roses I’ve ever seen!
+All resort guests receive admission to Hershey Gardens included.
+Hershey Gardens has an amazing butterfly exhibit, a children’s garden, fanatic views of the hotel on one side and the theme park on the other, and some of the prettiest roses I’ve ever seen!

-Next, I’ll get into dining.
-There are enough places to eat that you never have to leave the property.
-We didn’t get to try all the restaurants, but we did sample most of them.
+For dining, there are enough places to eat that you never have to leave the property.
+We didn’t get to try all the restaurants, but we did hit most of them.
 Poolside service was excellent.
 Trevi 5 was a nice atmosphere, but the food and service were nothing to write home about.
-We did say maybe we ordered the wrong things, and are open to giving it another try.
+We did say maybe we ordered the wrong things, and it’s worth giving it another try.

-It’s a gorgeous restaurant, but what surprised me the most were the prices.
-I don’t think I’ve ever visited a hotel with such an affordable brunch or a la carte breakfast.
+Circular is a gorgeous restaurant, and what surprised me the most were the prices.
+I don’t think I’ve ever visited a hotel with such an affordable brunch or a la carte breakfast before.
 The food was great too!
-I even took a picture of the menu because I was so shocked by the affordability!

-We went during a peak breakfast time, and as we were leaving they had one of the Hershey characters hanging out in the lobby area, and here’s a special appearance from Baby A!
+We went during a peak breakfast time, and as we were leaving they had one of the Hershey characters hanging out in the lobby area for pictures!

-Hotel Hershey offers many types of packages, some of which include park tickets, etc. Parking at the park is pricey, and while they do offer a complimentary shuttle for hotel guests, they do not offer free parking at the park, which would be a nice touch for those onsiters.
-Hersheypark is a quick 5 minute drive (depending on traffic), and honestly I liked this hotel so much I’d stay here without even visiting the park!
+Hotel Hershey offers many types of packages, some of which include park tickets.
+Parking at the park is pricey, and while they do offer a complimentary shuttle for hotel guests, they do not offer free parking for them, which would be a nice touch for those onsiters.
+Hersheypark is a quick 5 minute drive (depending on traffic), and honestly I liked this hotel so much I’d stay here without even visiting the park.

 Right now Hotel Hershey (Summer 2017) is offering rates as low as $379 per night.